fetchai/genesis-fetchhub/stargate-migration.md

 - FETCHD_HOME/config/**app.toml**: this configuration allows to tune the cosmos application, such as enabled apis, telemetry, pruning...
 - FETCHD_HOME/config/**client.toml**: this file stores the client config, equivalent to the legacy `fetchcli config` which is now replaced by `fetchd config`.

-> If needed, use the [./scripts/locate_home.sh](./scripts/locate_home.sh) script to help find the right folder, giving it your validator operator address and a search path:
+> If needed, clone this repo and use the [./scripts/locate_home.sh](./scripts/locate_home.sh) script to help find the right folder, giving it your validator operator address and a search path:
 > ```
 > ./scripts/locate_home.sh fetchvaloper1fvcepqdw4lcc4s0gmxxfhkptyasfceg69x9gsc /home/
 > ```